FelipeFMA/nekrodots/README.md

    sudo systemctl enable cpupower
    ```

 10. Reboot and enjoy!
-If you haven't installed any display manager, you'll need to start hyprland by typing "Hyprland" on the TTY.
+If you haven't installed any display manager, you'll need to start hyprland by typing ``Hyprland`` on the TTY.
    ```bash
    sudo reboot now
    ```